aws-ia/terraform-aws-polygon-technology-edge/README.md

 ### Prerequisites

-Three variables that must be provided, before running the deployment:
+Two variables that must be provided, before running the deployment:

-* `account_id` - the AWS account ID that the Polygon Edge blockchain cluster will be deployed on.
 * `alb_ssl_certificate` - the ARN of the certificate from AWS Certificate Manager to be used by ALB for https protocol.
   The certificate must be generated before starting the deployment, and it must have **Issued** status.
 * `premine` - the account/s that will receive pre mined native currency.